 Note: Don't rock back and forth and start with a lighter weight so you can focus on form.
 Keep your elbows out at 30 degrees, think of it like you're doing a bench press backwards.

-The cable deadlift mimics free weight deadlifts and is a great compound exercise to strengthen the lower back, glutes and legs.
 This exercise can be done as pictured below or with a single weight stack with a bar attachment.
 Deadlifts on the cable machine can help you to improve your form as the weight is equally constant throughout the movement.

 Note: Keep your core engaged throughout the movement.

-Muscles Worked: Hamstrings, Glutes, Erector Spinae, Traps
+Muscles Worked in Cable Deadlift: Hamstrings, Glutes, Erector Spinae, Traps

 This is an amazing compound exercise that works the back muscles and core muscles like the rectus abdominis to keep you stable and upright.
-You can use this same exercise with different hand placements to target upper or lower back muscles.
+You can use this same cable back exercise with different hand placements to target upper or lower back muscles.
 If you switch to a wide underhand grip you will emphasize your rear delts more.

 Note: Try to not rock and use momentum to lift the bar.
 Keep your core engaged throughout the movement.